Frequently Asked Questions

 Your ABLE instructors have access to our password-protected Instructor Portal, which includes sign-up links for upcoming Train-the-Trainer sessions.
 (If you are with an ABLE agency and need the password, please contact the ABLE team at ABLE@georgetown.edu.)
 If you would like help coordinating with ABLE-certified instructors from a neighboring agency to train your agency’s personnel, please reach out to our team.

 I see ABLE training is free.
 What is the catch?

-We offer our train-the-trainer program free to ABLE Project agencies who can attend one of our regularly scheduled trainings.
-Becoming an ABLE Project agency requires only that you genuinely commit to the 10 ABLE Standards, and complete the first standard by submitting four letters of support – one from the agency head (e.g., Chief/Sheriff), one from the locality head (e.g., Mayor/County Executive), and two from community groups vouching for the agency’s commitment to ABLE.
+We offer our Train-the-Trainer program free to ABLE Project agencies who can attend one of our regularly scheduled trainings.
+Becoming an ABLE Project agency requires only that you genuinely commit to the ABLE Standards, and that you are accepted to ABLE via our application process.
 These Standards are meant to ensure that ABLE training is effective at preventing harm and changing culture.
 Upon completion of the Train-the-Trainer program, instructors are certified to teach ABLE at their agencies.
 ABLE provides some ongoing implementation and technical assistance at no charge.
-Capacity constraints require us to charge a fee for additional technical assistance, and for training provided outside our regularly scheduled train-the-trainer classes.
+Capacity constraints require us to charge a fee for additional technical assistance, and for training provided outside our regularly scheduled Train-the-Trainer classes.